How might we create a consistent user experience?

 Post-launch, we tracked several key metrics:

-• New feature delivery times improved by 25% due to the reusable nature of the components.
+• New feature delivery times improved by >25% because of the reusable nature of the components

-• QA and design spend less time fact checking implementation, freeing up resource to tackle other projects and tasks.
+• QA and design spent less time fact-checking implementation, freeing up resource to tackle other projects and tasks

 Takeaways

-• Highlighted my ability to balance the differing requirements of two distinct products while ensuring that the design system remained scalable and flexible.
+• It highlighted my ability to balance the differing requirements of two distinct products whilst making sure the design system remained scalable and flexible